1. Introduction

 The rec2100-linear [Rec_BT.2100] color space accepts three numeric parameters, representing the red, green, and blue channels of the color, with each having a nominal range of [0, 1] regardless of the actual bit depth (10 or 12 bits per component).

-The color with red, green and blue all at 1.0 represents HDR Reference White with an absolute luminance of 203 cd/m².
+The color with red, green and blue all at 1.0 represents media white with a luminance of 203 cd/m².

 color ( rec2100-linear1 1 1 )